 Kids back to school section inside JCPenney

-In early August 2021, shoppers could get back-to-school clothes and shoes for an additional 40% off (on top of sale prices) at JCPenney.
-A week or so later, we saw 50% off jeans and school uniforms for as low as $7.49 (polos, skirts, and more).
+This August, look for an additional 40% off promotion (on top of sale prices) on back-to-school clothes and shoes at JCPenney.
+Also watch for 50% off jeans and school uniforms (polos, skirts, and more).

 Here are a few more JCPenney shopping tips you’ll want to know.